dfinity/agent-js/README.md

 You can also install lerna globally and not use `npx` if you wish; run `npm install -g lerna` then skip the `npx` part of the example commands.

+### Publishing

+To publish to NPM, create a branch and run the following commands;

+* `lerna bootstrap`.
+Makes sure everything is installed and up to date locally;
+* `lerna run build`.
+Builds all the applications and packages.
+* `lerna run test`.
+Just in case.
+* `lerna publish VERSION_NUMBER --dist-tag DIST_TAG`.
+The `VERSION_NUMBER` should be set to
+  the version to be published (e.g. `0.6.30`).
+The `DIST_TAG` argument can be ignored

+This will change your code locally, so create a `chore: release VERSION_NUMBER` commit and push.
+Once the PR is created get someone to review it.

 ### GitHub Actions

 GitHub Actions for this repo are configured in [./.github/workflows](./.github/workflows).